ChalermponBoontanapracop/Machine-Learning-Zoom-Camp/01-introduction-to-machine-learning/ml-notes.md

 ## What is Machine Learning?

+Machine Learning is a process of extracting patterns or structures from data and using what has been learned to produce useful outputs.

+Depending on the type of Machine Learning, the data may contain only **Features**, or it may contain both **Features and a Target**.

-Machine Learning is a process of extracting patterns from data.
-The data usually consists of two main parts: **features** and the **target**.
-Features are the information or characteristics that describe an object, while the target is the value or outcome that we want to predict.
+Features are the information or characteristics that describe an object.
+A Target is the value or outcome that we want the Model to predict in Supervised Learning.

-The result of the Machine Learning process is a **model**.
-The model learns patterns from the available data and uses those patterns to make predictions.
+The result of the Machine Learning process is a **Model**.
+The Model learns patterns, relationships, or structures from the available data.

-When we want to use the model with new data, we provide the features of a new object as input.
-The model then processes those features and returns a prediction of the target.
+When we use the Model with new data, we provide the Features as input.
+The Model then processes those Features and produces an output.
+Depending on the type of Machine Learning, the output may be a **Prediction, Classification, Cluster, Pattern, or Representation**.

+### Supervised Learning

+In **Supervised Learning**, the Model learns from data where both the Features and the Target are already known.

+The Model learns the relationship between the Features and the Target, and then uses that relationship to make Predictions for new data.

 ```math
 \text{Features} + \text{Target}